 In the abstract all proposals are very similar.
 They need to show a reasonably informed reader why a particular topic is important to address and how you will do it.
 To that end, a proposal needs to show how your work fits into what is already known about the topic and what new contribution your work will make.
 Specify the question that your research will answer, establish why it is a significant question, show how you are going to answer the question, and indicate what you expect we will learn.
 The proposal should situate the work in the literature, it should show why this is an (if not the most) important question to answer in the field, and convince your committee (the skeptical readers that they are) that your approach will in fact result in an answer to the question.

 Theses which address research questions that can be answered by making plan-able observations (and applying hypothesis testing or model selection techniques) are preferred and perhaps the easiest to write.
 Because they address well-bounded topics, they can be very tight, but they do require more planning on the front end.
 Theses which are largely based on synthesis of observations, rumination, speculation, and opinion formation are harder to write, and usually not as convincing, often because they address questions which are not well-bounded and essentially unanswerable.
 (One 'old saw' about research in the social sciences is that the finding is always: "some do and some don't".
-Try to to avoid such insight-less findings; finding "who do and who don't" is better.)
+Try to avoid such insight-less findings; finding "who do and who don't" is better.)
 One problem with this type of project is that it is often impossible to tell when you are "done".
 Another problem is that the nature of argument for a position rather than the reasoned rejection of alternatives to it encourages shepherding a favored notion rather than converging more directly toward a truth.
 (See Chamberlain's and Platt's articles).
-A good proposal is a boon here, too.)
+A good proposal helps one see and avoid these problems.